Anchorman 2: The Legend Continues: Marketing

 On November 25, 2013, in Sydney, Australia, Ferrell (in character as Ron Burgundy) joined the panel for a segment on the live Network Ten program The Project, reading some of the day's news and squaring off against veteran Australian news anchor Ray Martin.
-In a subsequent segment, Ferrell (dressed as himself) was joined by Carrell, Rudd and Koechner to promote the film.
+In a subsequent segment, Ferrell (dressed as himself) was joined by Carell, Rudd and Koechner to promote the film.
 On November 30, 2013, Ferrell co-anchored a newscast on Bismarck, North Dakota's CBS affiliate KXMB-TV in character as Ron Burgundy.
 The next day, he made a guest appearance on TSN's coverage of the Canadian Olympic Curling Trials from Winnipeg, Manitoba.
 On December 4, 2013, Emerson College named its School of Communication the "Ron Burgundy School of Communication" for a day.
 On December 4, 2013, it was announced that Ferrell was scheduled to appear on SportsCenter on December 5, 2013, in character as Ron Burgundy, but the appearance was cancelled in light of a news conference regarding sexual assault allegations against quarterback Jameis Winston.

 On December 9, 2013, the European premiere was held in Ireland, at the Savoy Cinema, Dublin.
 The director and four main cast members were in attendance.
 On December 11, 2013, entertainment website IGN announced that Ron Burgundy would be a featured presenter on the site, with the site posting Burgundy-material everyday until December 18, 2013.
-On December 13, 2013, Ferrell, Carell, Rudd and Koechner promoted the movie on The Late Late Show.
+On December 13, 2013, Ferrell, Carell, Rudd, and Koechner promoted the movie on The Late Late Show.
 On December 16, 2013, Ferrell appeared on the Late Show with David Letterman to promote the film.
 On December 19, 2013, Ferrell appeared on Jimmy Kimmel Live! and performed "Ride Like the Wind" in character as Ron Burgundy with Christopher Cross.